John Bartmess's Chemistry Homepage

 Undergraduate Research: I am now retired, and am no longer taking on new undergrad researchers.

-Negion 2K24: The March 2024 update is delayed (and there will be a .txt file version too!)
-Check back in 2 weeks.
-Both the executable program and the documentation have been updated since Jun 2021
+Negion 2K24: The Sept 2024 update is now posted.
+Both the executable program and the documentation have been updated since Jun 2021.
+I hope to have a txt file version posted by the end of Sept 2024.

 Link to Exact Mass of the Elements project for ASMS Measurements & Standards committee.